VictoriaChoy/victoriachoy.github.io/README.md

 1.5.1.
 Diagnosticc Assessment and Formative Assessment

-I find _Using Student-Involved Classroom Assessment to Close Achievement Gaps_ by the most inspiring to me.
+I find _Using Student-Involved Classroom Assessment to Close Achievement Gaps_ the most inspiring to me.
 The article criticizes norm-referenced tests for their insufficiency and advocates the prioritization of student-involved classroom assessment to reduce achievement score gaps.
 Three tools for student involvement are elaborated in assessment process to define and apply criteria, record keeping to monitor improvements and communication to share self-assessment with others.
 Four conditions to reduce achievement gaps and use assessment effectively are elicited: focus on clear purposes, accurate reflections of improvement, continuous descriptive feedback on improvement, student involvement in classroom assessment process.

-Functions of
+Functions of Diagnostic and Formative Assessment (Brown and Sanford, 2011, p.
+8)

+1) Using screening and formative assessment data to identify students at risk for poor learning outcomes

+2) Monitoring the effectiveness of instruction (i.e., progress monitoring)

+3) Implementing multi-leveled evidence-based instruction that is matched to students’ instructional needs

+4) Data-based decision making for instruction, movement within the multi-level system, and disability identification (in accordance with state law)

 Example of Formative Assessment Designed for Approaches to Learning (2 years old)

 Instructor's Feedback

 1.5.2 Summative Assessment

 References：

+Julie Esparza Brown and Amanda K. Sanford, 2011, _RTI for English Language Learners: Appropriately RTI for English Language Learners

 Rick Stiggins and Jan Chappuis, _Using Student-Involved Classroom Assessment to Close Achievement Gaps_ Wolfram Rollett · Hannah Bijlsma · Sebastian Röhl, 2021, _Student Feedback on Teaching in SChools_

 <https://link.springer.com/content/pdf/10.1007/978-3-030-75150-0.pdf>

 1.6 Differentiated Instruction

+Meaning:

+- affirming that students have different learning needs, strengths, styles, interests and preferences

+- Affirming the importance and value of all students’ work

+- Maintaining a commitment to learning standards and goals for all students

+- Increasing the variety in teaching, learning, and assessment in order to reach more students and respond to their preferences, styles, interests and strengths

+- Acknowledging what students already know and can do

+- Providing appropriate levels of challenge and active engagement in rigorous, relevant and significant learning

+Example of Differentiated Instruction and Assignment

-1.7 Visible thinking routines
+1.7 Visible Thinking Routines

-2.0 Cases

-  2.1 Early Learning Systems (1.5-12 years old)
+1.8 Early Learning Systems (1.5-12 years old)

-    2.1.1 Reggio Emilia approach

-    2.1.2 Montessori

-    2.1.3 EYFS

-    2.1.4 IB

-    2.1.5 Unit of Inquiry
+1.9 Unit of Inquiry for 3-4 Years Old

-      2.1.5.1 The unit is about fire, one of the five transdisciplinary elements of Chinese Wuxing.
+- The unit is about fire, one of the five transdisciplinary elements of Chinese Wuxing.

-      2.1.5.2 The unit inquires about the transdisciplinary theme of "sharing the planet" within the local context in Shenzhen, a coastal city in South China.
+- The unit inquires about the transdisciplinary theme of "sharing the planet" within the local context in Shenzhen, a coastal city in South China.

-     2.1.6 Curriculum Development
+2.0 Curriculum Development

+2.1 Early Learning

--The one-year transdisciplinary curriculum framework for 5-6-year-olds was developed in the group project for the course of Professional Learning of the IB educator certificate.
+- The one-year transdisciplinary curriculum framework for 5-6-year-olds was developed in the group project for the course of Professional Learning of the IB educator certificate.

 Final topic: international-mindedness